 The Stanley Fund: Gifts to our vital annual campaign, the Stanley Fund, directly benefit each student and staff member by supporting every aspect of Stanley including scholarship support, endowment, staff compensation, faculty bonuses, arts and education programs, technology and athletics.

 Planned Giving: Stanley's Community Engagement team can work with you to create a planned gift that fits your financial interests and circumstances.
-A complement to our annual Stanley Fund, this program invites community champions to name Stanley BPS as a beneficiary in a number of methods such as wills, life income trusts, individual retirement accounts, reitrement plans or life insurance designations.
-Depending on your circumstances, planned giving can also provide you with charitable deductions for the full market value of assets and pay no capital gains tax on transfers, all while supporting the long-term sustainability of our school.
+A complement to our annual Stanley Fund, this program invites community champions to name Stanley BPS as a beneficiary in a number of methods such as wills, life income trusts, individual retirement accounts, retirement plans or life insurance designations.
+Depending on your circumstances, planned giving can also provide you with charitable deductions for the full market value of assets and avoid capital gains tax on transfers, all while supporting the long-term sustainability of our school.

 Endowment: Endowment funds provide ongoing support for Stanley and our programs.
 As of July 31, 2020, our endowment totals $7.2 million thanks to the generosity of numerous donors.
 The majority of our endowment is dedicated to faculty support and professional development and scholarship.
 Each year, an average of four percent of the income generated by the school’s endowment funds is used to support the school’s operations.
 Remaining earnings are reinvested into the endowment to ensure Stanley’s continued growth and financial strength.

 Establishing an Endowment Fund at Stanley BPS: